As one reader of my site wrote to me:

 But generally there is not that much you have to worry about in Athens in terms of serious crime.
 That is not to say that serious crime does not exist in Greece.
 Athens has many of the problems other modern cities have and with its economic problems things seem to have gotten much worse.
 But someone coming here for a 2 week holiday is unlikely to suffer from them.
 (Running a business is another story.)

-Because of the influx of illegal immigrants who really have no choice but to turn to crime since they get no help from the government, the areas where they congregate are probably not where you want to stay.
-The travel agents I work with won't book clients anywhere near Omonia Square and certainly not around Metaxourgio.
+Because of the influx of illegal immigrants, some of whom really have no choice but to turn to crime since they get no help from the government, the areas where they congregate are probably not where you want to stay.
+The travel agents I work with won't book clients west of Omonia Square or Metaxourgio.
 Of course that means you can get a lot of hotel for just a little bit of money if you are a frugal traveler and if you stick to the main roads

 you will be OK unless